HannahJohns/dbrpart/README.md

 In its present form, the `dbrpart` package is a prototype that, while working, requires substantial cleanup.
 This will eventually be submitted to CRAN once this process is complete.

-In the meantime, this readme function provides an overview of the structure of the method's use

 # Missing features

 * At present, only supports distance-based splits.
 This should eventually also support splits on categorical and scalar data